 It’s time to changeover to Fall décor and we have some decorating ideas from Ten Thousand Villages to spruce up your home for the new season.
 One of the world’s largest fair trade organizations and a founding member of the World Fair Trade Organization (WFTO), Ten Thousand Villages strives to improve the livelihood of tens of thousands of disadvantaged artisans in 38 countries.

-Ten Thousand Villages is an exceptional source for unique handmade gifts, jewelry, home decor, art and sculpture, textiles, serveware and personal accessories representing the diverse cultures of artisans in Asia, Africa, Latin America and the Middle East.
+Ten Thousand Villages is an exceptional source for unique handmade gifts, jewelry, home decor, sculpture and art, textiles, serveware and personal accessories representing the diverse cultures of artisans in Asia, Africa, Latin America and the Middle East.
 Product sales help pay for food, education, healthcare and housing for artisans who would otherwise be unemployed or underemployed.

 You can find Ten Thousand Villages shops in New Haven, South Windsor, West Hartford, Fairfield, and Litchfield in Connecticut.
 You can also shop online at www.tenthousandvillages.com